by: Dr. Craig A. Maxwell

 Magnesium deficiency is a common mineral deficiency linked to memory loss and impaired cognitive function.
 Without this essential nutrient, memory loss, concentration problems, insomnia, and even mental health symptoms can result.

 No matter how healthy your diet, nutritional deficiencies can still cause chronic health problems.
-This is why I recommend each of my patients invest in a high-quality multivitamin supplement to fill in any nutritional gaps.
-Even if you’re already taking a multivitamin supplement, I would strongly suggest stopping.
+This is why I recommend each of my patients begin a high-quality multivitamin and mineral supplement to fill in any nutritional gaps.

-In my opinion, many store-bought vitamins are often poorly absorbed and contain food dyes and other additives that can contribute to some of the health problems you’re trying to avoid.
+In my opinion, many store-bought vitamins are often poorly absorbed (as determined by blood serum and cellular levels) and contain food dyes and other additives that can contribute to some of the health problems you’re trying to avoid.

 3. Gluten Intolerance